Pathobiology Courses

 Blinded examination of gross and histologic lesions with emphasis on lesion recognition, description and disease diagnosis, followed by group discussion of each case.

-PVS 5401.
+PATH 5401.
 Immunobiology

 Principles of basic and clinical immunobiology; phylogeny and ontogeny of the immune response, characteristics of the immune response, cellular and humoral immunity; central and peripheral lymphoid tissues; mechanisms of immunologic injury and immunologic diseases; comparative and veterinary immunology; transplantation and tumor immunology.

-PVS 5431.
+PATH 5431.
 Avian Pathology

 2.00 credits.
-Prerequisites: None.

 Grading Basis: Graded